pybliometrics-dev/pybliometrics/docs/examples.rst

 .. toctree::
     examples/CitationOverview.rst
+    examples/SerialTitle.rst

-Two other Metadata APIs, Serial Title Metadata and Subject Classifications, are not implemented yet.
+One other Metadata API, the Subject Classifications, is not implemented yet.